 How long does it take to form an LLC or corporation in Alabama?

 Business formation turnaround times vary considerably from state to state.
-Alabama has relatively quick processing speeds, usually forming a corporation or LLC within 3-5 business days of receipt.
-Expedited services are available, though; $100 ensures that your documents are processed within 24 hours of delivery.
+Alabama has relatively quick processing speeds, usually forming a corporation or LLC within 24 hours of receipt.

 How many small businesses are there in Alabama today?

 There are more than 408,000 small businesses currently operating in Alabama, comprising all but 0.6% of businesses in the state.
 Roughly 47% of Alabama’s workforce is employed by one of these businesses.

 What are the top official state resources for entrepreneurs?

 Whether you’re just starting out or you’ve been in business for a few years, Atlas Alabama is a fantastic resource.
 This government-run website offers pre-launch checklists, advice on writing a business plan, how to incorporate, and more.
 While it’s not a comprehensive resource, it comes close.
 The Alabama Small Business Development Center is a great resource, too.

 What sets Alabama apart when it comes to forming businesses?

 Alabama has one of the lowest labor costs in the nation: they rank 7th overall in the U.S., making it sustainable to hire employees thanks to manageable expenses, like employment taxes.
 Alabama actually has the 3rd lowest tax burden, too, making it a financially rewarding place to start out.

 What else can online business formation companies do?